-Prior to conducting a numerical analysis, we observe that the couplings $\lambda$ and $\lambda^\prime$ contribute equivalently to the DM relic abundance.
-Specifically, exchanging these two couplings leaves the result unchanged.
-Based on this symmetry, we present the plots in figure~\ref{fig:Omegah2vsparametrs} , where we vary one coupling while keeping the other fixed, as well as varying both couplings simultaneously by the same amount.
-In these plots, the horizontal orange band represents the $3\sigma$ range of the relic density as measured by Planck~\cite{Planck:2018vyg}.
-Any theoretical curve intersecting this band corresponds to a scenario that produces the correct amount of DM consistent with observational constraints.
+During our numerical study, we observe that the couplings $\lambda$ and $\lambda^\prime$ play the same role to generate the DM relic abundance.
+That is, exchanging these two couplings leaves the result unchanged.
+This is also featured in our theoretical expressions.
+Based on this symmetry, in Figure~\ref{fig:Omegah2vsparametrs} we present the relic density as a function of DM mass for various coupling values, compared with Planck measurements~\cite{Planck:2018vyg}.
+The left panel illustrates that for fixed $\lambda^\prime = 3.0\times 10^{-12}$, certain mass ranges yield the observed relic density, while the right panel shows equivalent behavior when varying both couplings simultaneously.

-In the left panel of figure~\ref{fig:Omegah2vsparametrs}, we fix $\lambda^\prime = 3.0\times 10^{-12}$ and $m_N =21$ TeV, and plot the DM relic abundance as a function of its mass for different values of the coupling $\lambda$.
+In the left panel of Figure~\ref{fig:Omegah2vsparametrs}, we fix $\lambda^\prime = 3.0\times 10^{-12}$ and $m_N =21$ TeV, and plot the DM relic abundance as a function of its mass for different values of the coupling $\lambda$.
 As illustrated, for a given value of $\lambda$, the DM relic abundance reaches the experimental $3\sigma$ range within certain intervals of the DM mass.
-Notably, when $\lambda=3.0 \times 10^{-12}$, identical to $\lambda^\prime$, the viable DM mass range is broader, spanning from 8 TeV to 10 TeV, compared to other coupling values.
-Conversely, for a fixed DM mass, the relic abundance increases with increasing coupling strength, indicating that the abundance of $\chi$ freezes in more effectively with stronger interactions.
-If $\lambda$ is held constant while $\lambda^\prime$ is varied, the resulting relic abundance remains unchanged due to the symmetric role of these couplings.
+In particular, when $\lambda=3.0 \times 10^{-12}$, identical to $\lambda^\prime$, the viable DM mass range is wider, spanning from 8 TeV to 10 TeV.
+In contrast, for a fixed DM mass, the relic abundance increases with increasing coupling strength, indicating that the abundance of $\chi$ freezes in more effectively with stronger interactions.
+If $\lambda$ remains constant while $\lambda^\prime$ is varied, the resulting curve for relic abundance remains unchanged due to the symmetric role of these couplings.
 In the right panel, both $\lambda$ and $\lambda'$ are varied simultaneously with the same value, and the qualitative behavior of the curves mirrors that of the left panel.